The “Not Driving” Defense

 - the suspect is out of their vehicle by the time the officer arrives at the scene;

-- a private citizen detains a suspected impaired driver or even stops the vehicle to make citizen's arrest;
+- a private citizen detains a suspected impaired driver or makes a citizen’s arrest;

 - two people are accused of switching places in the driver’s seat after a crash; or

-- the actual driver runs from the scene of a crash leaving the passenger at the scene who is then accused of driving.
+- the driver runs from the crash scene, leaving the passenger in the vehicle, who is then accused of driving.

 Attorney for the “No Driving” DUI Defense in Tampa, FL

-A jury is often reluctant to conviction someone who pulled their vehicle off the roadway.
-Only the jury can decide whether the person was really in "actual physical control" of the vehicle.
+A jury is often reluctant to convict someone who pulled their vehicle off the roadway.
+Only the jury can decide whether the person was really in “actual physical control” of the vehicle.

-If you were not driving, your DUI defense attorney will consider filing a motion to suppress based on a bad stop or the failure to comply with any community caretaker function during a welfare check.
+If you were not driving, your attorney might consider filing a motion to suppress based on a bad stop or the failure to comply with any community caretaker function during a welfare check.

 Our main office is located in Tampa, FL.
-Our second office is located in New Port Richey in Pasco County, FL.
+We have additional offices conveniently located in New Port Richey in Pasco County, and Clearwater in Pinellas County, FL.

 The Requirement of the Officer’s Presence